fnproject/tutorials/csharp/intro/README.md

 ```

 You can run the tests by building your function with `fn build`.
 This
-will cause Dotnet to add both Source and Test project to `Function.sln`.
+will cause Dotnet to add both Source and Test projects to `Function.sln`.
-The code will be build and tests will be run on creating a new function.
+The code will be built and tests will be run on creating a new function.

 ![](images/userinput.png)
 >`fn build`